andyanday33/ImageProcessingProject/README.md

 # ImageProcessingProject
-A simple project using pyqt5 and scikit-image for Image Processing lecture Used Technologies and Libraries:
+A simple project using pyqt5 and scikit-image for Image Processing lecture
-Python:
+\nUsed Technologies and Libraries:
+\nPython:
 - pyqt5
 - scikit-image
 - matplotlib